SIPA & Columbia University Funding

 Funding and Taxes

 All grant aid (scholarships, fellowships) and any amounts received representing payments for teaching and research, which exceed the cost of tuition and required fees, books, and related classroom expenses are potentially subject to US income tax.
 Compliance with US income tax laws requires that in order to receive funding from the University (fellowship or teaching or research appointment), the student's record (registration and bills) must reflect a US Social Security number.
 A limited amount of aid is disbursed in the form of a stipend paid directly to the student instead of being credited to their account.
 There will be no taxes withheld from such stipends paid to US citizens or permanent residents, but taxes will be deducted from stipend payments made to most international students.
 The student is responsible for accurately reporting stipend amounts on federal and/or state income tax returns and for making tax payments if appropriate.
+More information about the tax treaties that govern stipend tax withholding for international students can be found in IRS Publication 901 or at this page from the IRS website.

 Like all earnings from employment, the salary received for assistantships or Work Study is potentially taxable.